CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms: 'Google Quantum AI hardware', 'noise-aware circuits', 'quantum characterization experiments', 'noise modeling', 'low-level circuit design'.
-Also includes helpful disambiguation terms for competing frameworks (qiskit, pennylane, qutip).
+Excellent coverage of natural trigger terms: 'Google Quantum AI hardware', 'noise-aware circuits', 'quantum characterization experiments', 'Google hardware', 'noise modeling', 'low-level circuit design'.
+Also includes cross-references to competing tools (qiskit, pennylane, qutip) which helps with disambiguation.

 3 / 3